 First Aid Kit

 A first aid kit is essential on a Colorado packing list.
 Be prepared for all outdoor activities with this comprehensive, lightweight case of tools.

 When you take a trip to Colorado, don’t forget to pack a first aid kit.
 This mini model may not have all the tools as other kits.
 But it offers all your essentials, plus a few extras that are perfect for Colorado excursions.

 Of course, antiseptic wipes and various bandages are included.
 But I especially love that this kit comes with moleskin for blister treatment.
 A space blanket is included too, which can be used as an emergency shelter.

-👉 Pro Tip: When exploring the backcountry, always be sure to pack the ten essentials for hiking and camping!
+👉 Pro Tip: When exploring the backcountry, always be sure to pack the essentials for hiking!

 A pocket knife comes in handy for a variety of reasons, and this Leatherman multitool is sure to do the trick and more.
 Even if your next trip has nothing to do with exploring the mountains, you’re sure to find benefit in packing this item.

 Need to fix a zipper on your rain jacket or tighten a screw on your camera?
 Simply want to enjoy a Colorado craft beer?
 Durable and compact, it converts into fourteen different tools.
 This includes pliers, screwdrivers, and a bottle opener.